-Mark your calendar - Pre-Registration ends June 29.

-- □ Read the instructions and the advice for choosing courses and check out the Academic Advising pages. - □ Check your compliance status on the Student Link.

-Check the web for program information, course

-descriptions, class and exam schedules, and updates.

-□ Select courses for fall 2020.

-□ Select courses for spring 2021.

-- □ Remember to use the Fall 2020 Pre-Reg Worksheet for both semesters and not to use the planner! - □ Rank your selections.
-Click arrow (↑) next to class to change preferred class sequence for lottery.
+☐ Read the instructions and the advice for choosing courses a nd check out the Academic Advising pages.
+1Ls should consult reaculty connection. ☐ Check your compliance status on the Student Link .
+Check the web for program information, course descriptions, class and exam schedules, and updates. □ Select courses for fall 2022.
+Fall □ Select courses for spring 2023. ☐ Remember to use the Fall 2022 Pre-Reg Worksheet for both semesters and not to use the planner! ☐ Rank your selections.
+Click arrow (↑) next to class to chang preferred class sequence for lottery. ζe ☐ Check your email for your Course Confirmation in late June.